We love plastic. It’s cheap and easy to manipulate. We make utensils, bags, glasses, and water pipes out of it.

 Polybutylene piping failures cause more than minor leaks.
 If the piping is behind sheetrock and springs a leak, the damage hides until the wall comes apart or mold sets in.
 Sudden failure is common and costly, damaging the structural integrity of the home.

 How do you know if your home’s plumbing contains this piping?
 Take a look at the pipes you can see.
-If they’re gray, black or white and curved, call an inspection service who knows this piping and its issues.
+If they’re gray, black, or white and curved, call an inspection service that knows this piping and its issues.
 Many types of reliable plastic piping resemble polybutylene, and only a well-trained plumber or inspector recognizes the difference.
 Better safe than sorry in these cases.

 What to Do if You Have Polybutylene Piping

 As far as covering the expense goes, check with your home insurance company for coverage limits.
-In addition, there is a class action suit against polybutylene manufacturer’s which has paid out to homeowners, so you may wish to consult an attorney.
+In addition, there is a class action suit against polybutylene manufacturers that has paid out to homeowners, so you may wish to consult an attorney.

 The best news is there are companies in your area who excel at replacing this piping to help save your home.